ktoso/rx-wiki/Implementing-Your-Own-Operators.md

 You can implement your own Observable operators.
 This page shows you how.

 If your operator is designed to *originate* an Observable, rather than to transform or react to a source Observable, use the [`create( )`](Creating-Observables#wiki-create) method rather than trying to implement `Observable` manually.
-Otherwise, follow the instructions below.
+Otherwise, you can create a custom operator by following the instructions on this page.

-If your operator is designed to transform the items emitted by a source Observable, follow the instructions under _Transformational Operators_ below.
-If your operator is designed to alter the source Observable as a whole, follow the instruction under _Compositional Operators_ below.
+If your operator is designed to act on the individual items emitted by a source Observable, follow the instructions under _Sequence Operators_ below.
+If your operator is designed to transform the source Observable as a whole (for instance, by applying a particular set of existing RxJava operators to it) follow the instructions under _Transformational Operators_ below.

 (**Note:** in Xtend, a Groovy-like language, you can implement your operators as _extension methods_ and can thereby chain them directly without using the methods described on this page.
 See [RxJava and Xtend](http://mnmlst-dvlpr.blogspot.de/2014/07/rxjava-and-xtend.html) for details.)

-# Compositional Operators
+# Sequence Operators

 The following example shows how you can use the `lift( )` operator to chain your custom operator (in this example: `myOperator`) alongside standard RxJava operators like `ofType` and `map`:
 ```groovy